fabandmina/fabandmina.github.io/content/blog/tunisia.en.md

 ### {{< translate "facilities" >}}
 {{< score 3 >}}
 Navigating essentials while traveling in this region requires a bit of local insight.
-When it comes to staying hydrated, bottled water is readily available, making it simple to quench your thirst.
-However, be prepared to encounter limited access to public toilets.
-In such situations, petrol stations or cafés can be your go-to spots for restroom facilities.
+When it comes to staying hydrated, although bottled water is readily available, finding drinkable tap water is impossible, except in a handful of villages built around natural springs.

+Public toilets are not a common sight.
+Petrol stations or cafés can be your go-to spots for restroom facilities.
-Financial transactions also have their nuances here.
-Supermarkets generally accept cards, but it's advisable to keep some cash handy, especially in smaller establishments.
-Upon checkout at supermarkets, fixed fees may apply, so be mindful of this during your shopping excursions.

-Connectivity is a breeze, as free Wi-Fi access points are easy to come by.
-Whether you're in a café or public space, staying connected won't pose a challenge.

-When it comes to shopping, supermarkets offer the convenience of card payments and fixed fees, while local grocery stores may not have price tags, requiring a bit of negotiation.
+When it comes to shopping, supermarkets offer the convenience of card payments but include additional extra fixed fees.
+Local grocery stores may not have price tags and will only accept cash.
 For unique finds and attractive prices, exploring local marketplaces is a must.
 The absence of fixed price tags allows for a more dynamic and interactive shopping experience.
 Embrace the opportunity to haggle and discover hidden gems in these vibrant markets.

+Connectivity is a breeze, as free Wi-Fi access points are easy to come by.
+Whether you're in a café or public space, staying connected won't pose a challenge.

 ### {{< translate "communication_with_the_locals" >}}
 {{< score 5 >}}